flhofer/dell_TB16_firmware/README.md

 ```
 Where `<PCI-address>` is the address shown using `lspci`, escaped, e.g., `0000\:00\:02.0`.
 Other graphics adapters should have similar ways to test this.

 As said previously, Dell states that the Dock does not support HDCP; however, the kernel reports HDCP 1.4.
 I've tested it on TubiTV with 720p and 1080p movies over HDMI, and it works correctly, using about 4 MB/s as expected.
-Other streaming services, such as Hulu and Netflix, require HDCP 2.x for its stronger protections and thus cap the output at 576p for our dock.
+Other streaming services, such as Hulu and Netflix, require HDCP 2.x for their stronger protections and thus cap the output at 576p for our dock.

 ### Tested resolution combinations by me or user feedback